Kaleidosium/break-invaders-out/README.md

 # break-invaders-out

-WIP Breakout/Space Invaders Mashup for the Gameboy (Maybe GBC in the future?).
+WIP Breakout/Space Invaders Mashup for the Original GameBoy (Maybe GBC in the future?).
 Done as a learning project.

 Focusing on the Breakout part for now.

 ## Special Thanks and Apologies to:
 For Helping me with the code
 - ISSOtm (Also for [gb-starter-kit](https://github.com/ISSOtm/gb-starter-kit))
-- Eivui (Also for the code examples)
+- Eievui (Also for the code examples)
 - Justburner
 - zlago
 - PinoBatch